midlantica/LovelyBunchOfCoconuts/content/claims/green_new_deal.md

 ---
-title: "Green New Deal"
+title: 'Green New Deal'
-claim: "Green New Deal"
+claim: 'Green New Deal'
-translation: "Central planning in a fresh wrapper."
+translation: 'Central planning in a fresh wrapper.'
 ---

 ## "Green New Deal"